PCI Accreditation in 2026: What It Means and How to Prepare

 - Acquiring banks

-- Payment brands (if required)
+- Payment brands

-Certification confirms that:
+Certification or attestation confirms that:

-- Controls meet PCI standards
+- Controls meet required standards

-- Risks are being managed effectively
+- Payment data risks are being managed

 However, this is not the end of the process.